open-o/common-tosca-aria/README.md

 validating a blueprint.

-If other consumers are in the Python path, it can run them, too: it can thus serve as a useful entry point for complex TOSCA-based tools, such as orchestractors, graphical representers, etc.
+If other consumers are in the Python path, it can run them, too: it can thus serve as a useful entry point for complex TOSCA-based tools, such as orchestrators, graphical modeling tools, etc.

 REST Tool
 ---------